Syndorik/Resume/README.md

 **Pyrat**
 This projects is revolving around the travelling salesman problem.
 I had a snake on a randomly generated maze.
 The snake had to retrieve all the cheese in it.
 And I had a pre-processing of 3 second.
 Each file in this folder is an algorithm that I made to solve this problem the fatest way possible.
 (Python)

+**Statistics**
+This project was about making a survey on film culture and analyse this survey with inferential statistics.
+You will find in this folders, the results of the survey, the source code and a report about the project.
+(Project in French)

 ### Projects in KAIST  (Daejeon, South Korea)